Steps to a future at CHU.

-Meet with Student Services
+Meet with Student Life

 We want you to get off to a good start at CHU.
 You’ll get your student ID here, as well as your parking permit if you’re going to park on campus.
-If you’re planning to live on campus, are interested in joining any campus clubs, or if you have any academic or personal concerns, Student Services is the team for you.
+If you’re planning to live on campus, are interested in joining any campus clubs, or if you have any academic or personal concerns, Student Life is the team for you.

 Register for classes

 Our registrar will help you register for your classes for your first term.
 With your class schedule in hand, you’re ready to attend campus orientation, where you’ll get to meet your instructors and learn about campus safety.